BartAlcorn/terrafold/README.md

 - scaffold   - takes the named profile json and creates the handlers and iac files.
 Will not overwrite unless `overwrite` flag in profile is set to true.
 - bumpsemver - will search a named json file for `version`, and increment the patch number.
 - dumptemplates - writes the embedded template files to a folder named `TerrafoldTemplates`.

+## Installation

+Download this repo, and then run:

+`go build -o terrafold ./cmd/cli/main.go`

+You need to move or toerhwise assure `terrafold` is in your execution path.